wasikatcern/Delphes_to_RMMs/README.md

 Specify event number to plot (event# 12 is used below); Inside code, you can specify the number of different objects you want to plot in a matrix

+# Convert RMMs from csv.gz file into compact format with 20 elements
+ python rmm_compact20.py --csv out/tev13.6pp_pythia8_ttbar_2lep_data10percent.csv.gz

+  For only one event (it will also make a bar chart for 1 event), do : python rmm_compact20.py --csv out/tev13.6pp_pythia8_ttbar_2lep_data10percent.csv.gz --event 1

 # Visualize an RMM matrix for any event:
 python plot_rmm.py --csv rmm_events.csv --event 12